allison-payne/data-structures/designdoc.md

 These are components or features that are partially implemented or mentioned but not yet complete.
 Priority is indicated by the order listed.

 ### 1.1.
-Trie Data Structure
+Trie Data Structure ✓

-- The route for the Trie data structure exists, but currently shows a "Coming Soon" placeholder
+- [COMPLETED] The Trie data structure has been fully implemented
-- Implementation plan:
+- Implementation completed:
-  - Create `TrieNode.ts` class with `character: string`, `isEndOfWord: boolean`, and `children: Map<string, TrieNode>` properties
+  - Created `TrieNode.ts` class with `character: string`, `isEndOfWord: boolean`, and `children: Map<string, TrieNode>` properties
-  - Develop `Trie.ts` class with core methods:
+  - Developed `Trie.ts` class with core methods:
     - `insert(word: string): void` - Add a new word to the trie
     - `search(word: string): boolean` - Check if a word exists in the trie
     - `startsWith(prefix: string): boolean` - Check if any word starts with the given prefix
     - `delete(word: string): boolean` - Remove a word from the trie
     - `getAllWords(): string[]` - Retrieve all words in the trie
-  - Build `TrieContext.tsx` provider similar to the BinaryTree implementation
+  - Built `TrieContext.tsx` provider similar to the BinaryTree implementation
-  - Design visualization components:
+  - Designed visualization components:
     - `TrieSVGViewer.tsx` - For rendering the Trie visualization
     - `TrieEditorForm.tsx` - For user interaction (add/search/delete words)
-  - Update Trie route to use implemented components
+  - Updated Trie route to use implemented components

 ### 1.2.
-Algorithmic Operations on Binary Trees
+Algorithmic Operations on Binary Trees ✓

-- Current Binary Tree implementation has basic operations but lacks visualization of algorithms
+- [COMPLETED] Animation controls for the Binary Tree visualization have been implemented
-- Implementation plan:
+- Implemented features:
-  - Add animation controls (play, pause, step forward/backward)
+  - Added animation controls (play, pause, step forward/backward)
-  - Implement highlighted visualization for:
+  - Implemented highlighted visualization for:
     - Tree traversal animations with node visit sequence:
       - In-order traversal
       - Pre-order traversal